All Episodes

 I admire what you're doing.

-I admire your your you know, your commitment and your the hard ethics, the work ethics that you have.
+I admire your commitment and the hard ethics, the work ethics that you have.

 Try and find ways that you can save a little money and make a little more money.